JeSappelleRoot/HowTo-OwnTrack/README.md

 Generate a Diffie-Hellman key with `openssl dhparam -out /etc/nginx/TLS/dhparam.pem 2048`

+> Generate Diffie-Hellman keys can be long, have some cofee...

 ## About security

 ### Hide server version

 Edit `/etc/nginx/nginx.conf` and uncomment `server_tokens off;`
->Nginx will not show the server version
+>Nginx will not show the server version in case of error page

 ### Use passwd to secure access to folders